lonelyStar211/fb_quit_smoking_app/README.md

 executables for Windows 32bit and Linux 64 bit plus source code

+version 1.0.2 - a personal message when returning to smoke

 version 1.0.1 - bigger screen (screen 20 instead of 19)